 ZONE variables in the command specify which instance to

 stop to stop the instance so that it can be

 Using the console to create a self-deleting instance

-This section gives the steps to create a self-deleting instance by using the GCP Console in your web browser.
+This section gives the steps to create a self-deleting instance by using the Cloud Console in your web browser.
 If you prefer to use the command line instead, see the next section.

-Open the GCP Console and select your project, if it is not already selected.
+Open the Cloud Console and select your project, if it is not already selected.

 Click the Navigation menu in the upper-left corner of the console, and then select Compute Engine > VM instances.

 In the New VM instance form, leave most values at the default values, but change the following values:

 - Name: Fill in any name (for example,

 - Region and Zone: Select a location near you.